 • The Software Product Descriptions (SPDs) for the base operating system and the separately licensed components contain technical information about the products.
-The SPDs are located on the Operating System Volume 1 CD-ROM, in the following directory:
+The SPDs are located on the Operating System Volume 1 CD-ROM, in a directories named ACRO, POSTSCRIPT, and TEXT, depending upon which format you want.
+For example, the following directory contains PDF files for viewing with Adobe Acrobat Reader:

-mount\point/DOCUMENTATION/POSTCRIPT, where mount\point is directory in which the CD is mounted.
+mount\point/DOCUMENTATION/ACRO, where mount\point is the directory in which the CD is mounted.

-This Technical Overview refers to various Request for Comments (RFC).
+• This Technical Overview refers to various Request for Comments (RFCs).
 RFCs define the Internet protocols and policies; they are available from numerous sites including the following: